Cohabitation (government): Russia

-In the Russia, the State Duma has to approve a prime minister chosen by the president.
+In Russia, the State Duma has to approve a prime minister chosen by the president.
 However, if the State Duma rejects the president's candidate(s) three times in a row the President has the right to dissolve the State Duma and call legislative elections, but he cannot do so within a year after the last election, which in this period may lead to cohabitation.